hzFishy/UnrealNotes/content/Unreal Engine/Editor Customization/Custom Property Asset Filter.md

 Basically, for whatever assets the default picker finds, it loops them with your function.

+The function must have the following signature: `UFUNCTION() bool FuncName(const FAssetData& AssetData) const;` But it seems that non const functions works to.

+**If you return true you are excluding the given Asset Data**
 # Simple use case
 Snippet (thanks to KaosSpectrum)
 ```c++